spiceai/spiceai/README.md

 ⚠️ **DEVELOPER PREVIEW ONLY** Spice.ai is under active **alpha** stage development and is not intended to be used in production until its **1.0-stable** release.

+## Why Spice.ai?
+Use case section

+Highlight three use cases.

+1. Front ends that need to be continuously updated
+2. Accelerate querying without the need to query the cloud (expensive)
+3. Machine learning at the edge.
+Empowering edge devices to continuously improve inference

 ---

 📢 Read the Spice.ai announcement blog post at [blog.spiceai.org] TODO: NEW BLOG POST HERE.